19hours/sg-statutes/Acts/Arbitration Act.md

 ### Decision by panel of arbitrators

-19\.—(1) In arbitration proceedings with more than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by all or a majority of all its members.
+19\.—(1) In arbitral proceedings with more than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by all or a majority of all its members.

+[Act 12 of 2012 wef 01/06/2012]

 (2) Any question of procedure may be decided by a presiding arbitrator if so authorised by the parties or all members of the arbitral tribunal.